 So you could head out today, buy the ingredients for this punch and a brand new punch bowl set for about $25.00.

 You’ll need: Sprite Zero, Pineapple Juice, Splenda or sugar, and 2 packages of Kool Aid (or generic Kool Aid, like I’m using)

 Nothing but the cheapest for my family! ~Grins~

 You can also use 7-up or Ginger Ale if you like.
 I can’t drink ginger ale because it doesn’t like me 🙂

 Pour your pineapple juice in a bowl.
 Add Kool Aid.

 Pour in Sprite.
 Gently stir again.

 At this point, you can add an ice ring if you like.
-Instead of an ice ring, I just refrigerated all of my ingredients so the punch was good and cold.
+Instead of an ice ring, I just refrigerate all of my ingredients so the punch is good and cold.
 To make an ice ring, I’d make some kool aid ahead of time in whatever flavor you are using for the punch and put it in a jello mold or bundt pan.
 Freeze until firm and then dip just the bottom into warm water for five seconds before releasing it into your punch bowl.